Skip to main content

 European Union leaders are considering temporary measures to combat the rising gas and energy costs, including electricity tax cuts, lower grid fees and state support as short-term fixes.

-Europe’s benchmark natural gas has risen roughly 71 per cent since the Iran war began.
 The continent is eyeing the replacement of fossil fuels with local low-carbon energy production to avoid volatile oil and gas prices in the long-term.

-When has Canada paused the gas taxes?
+When has Canada paused the gas taxes in the past?

 In the past few years, some provinces have introduced temporary pauses on gas taxes.
 The Alberta government introduced pauses to the fuel tax starting in April, 2022, because of inflation, and extended the program until Jan.
 1, 2024.